etwk/blog/content/lists/books.md

 - [ ] Dreamland: The True Tale of America's Opiate Epidemic #must
 - [ ] Strangers in Their Own Land: Anger and Mourning on the American Right #must
 - [ ] Ghosting the News: Local Journalism and the Crisis of American Democracy #must
+- [ ] The Internationalists: THE FIGHT TO RESTORE AMERICAN FOREIGN POLICY AFTER TRUMP #must
+- [ ] What Happened (H. R. Clinton) #must
+- [ ] White Rage: The Unspoken Truth of Our Racial Divide #must
+- [ ] Tales of Two Americas: Stories of Inequality in a Divided Nation
+- [ ] Infinite Jest: A Novel

 ### Russia
 - [ ] All the Kremlin's Men: Inside the Court of Vladimir Putin
 - [ ] Illness and Inhumanity in Stalin's Gulag
 - [ ] Nothing Is True and Everything Is Possible: The Surreal Heart of the New Russia #must
+- [ ] Black Wind, White Snow: The Rise of Russia's New Nationalism #must
+- [ ] Making Sense of War: The Second World War and the Fate of the Bolshevik Revolution
+- [ ] The Struggle to Save the Soviet Economy: Mikhail Gorbachev and the Collapse of the USSR
+- [ ] Yeltsin: A Life (Timothy J Colton)
+- [ ] The Rise and Fall of Communism (Archie Brown) #must
+- [ ] The Invention of Russia: The Rise of Putin and the Age of Fake News
+- [ ] The Less You Know, The Better You Sleep: Russia's Road to Terror and Dictatorship under Yeltsin and Putin
+- [ ] A Long Goodbye: The Soviet Withdrawal from Afghanistan
+- [ ] Putin's Kleptocracy: Who Owns Russia?
+- [ ] The Man Without a Face: The Unlikely Rise of Vladimir Putin
+- [ ] The History of the Gulag: From Collectivization to the Great Terror
+- [ ] Gulag: A History (Anne Applebaum) #must
+- [ ] Governing the World: The History of an Idea, 1815 to the Present
+- [ ] Hitler's Empire: Nazi Rule in Occupied Europe
+- [ ] The Long Hangover: Putin's New Russia and the Ghosts of the Past

 ## Society
 - [ ] The True Believer: Thoughts on the Nature of Mass Movements